COGS18/COGS18.github.io/assets/intro/syllabus.md

 - Demonstrate familiarity with the command line
 - Describe and implement best practices (code style, documentation, and testing) in Python

 To achieve these objectives, information will be presented during lecture.
-You will have the opportunity to program in lecture, during coding lab, and throughout all assignments.
+You will have the opportunity to program in lecture, during , and throughout all assignments.
 Examples throughout this course will be related to cognitive science, focusing on data analysis, artificial intelligence, human-computer interaction, and programmatic thinking.

 ---